CloudCannon/staticshape/docs/content/docs/collection-configuration.md

 ```

 ### Additional filtering
-In some cases, collection borders don't nicely fall into the folders.
-This is where some additional filtering comes in handy.
+In some cases, collection borders don't neatly fall into the folders.
+This is where some additional filtering can be useful.

 #### Only